Gluten-Free Monkey Bread

 Tried this recipe?Mention @mamaknowsglutenfree or tag #mamaknowsglutenfree!

-How to make Gluten-Free Monkey Bread Step-by-Step
+How to make Gluten-Free Monkey Bread Step by Step

 In a small bowl, combine 1 cup of warm milk, ⅔ cup of warm water, 1 tbsp melted butter, and 1 packet of instant yeast with a whisk.
 Let the mixture rest to the side.